-Along with its needed effects, clofibrate (the active ingredient contained in Atromid-S) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by clofibrate (the active ingredient contained in Atromid-S).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking clofibrate:Rare
+You should check with your doctor immediately if any of these side effects occur when taking clofibrate:Rare

 - Chest pain

 - irregular heartbeat

 - stomach pain (severe) with nausea and vomiting